vEnhance/1802/r03.typ

     [Cross product $bf(a) times bf(b)$], [Perpendicular to both $bf(a)$ and $bf(b)$], [Area of parallelogram] )
 ]

+- Remember: *the $RR^2$ concept of slope is overriden by the concept of normal vector for $RR^3$*.
+  This is an important lesson from last time that I didn't call enough attention to, so I want to re-emphasize it.
+  Anything you used to rely on slopes for, you should try to retrain yourself to think of in terms of normal vector.
+  (I'll say this yet again when $nabla f(x,y)$ is introduced.)

 = Some abstraction on linear maps